tanhaoen/FoodBridge/README.md

 ## Installation
-Download your IOS emulator of choice.
+Download your iOS emulator of choice.
+App is optimised for iPhone 15 and iOS 17

 ### Startup
 ```bash